Gaël Horellou: Biography

 He produced in 2007 a beautiful nu-jazz album, “Explorations” (DTC Records/ La Baleine), halfway between acoustic and computer composition.
 The next year he formed a quartet with Jean-Sebastien Simonoviez, Francois Gallix and the American drummer Ari Hoenig.
 The band recorded a double live album at the Sunside in Paris “Pour la Terre” (DTC Records/ Harmonia Mundi).

 Since 2012 he host every month the "After-hours sessions" of the Duc des Lombards (Paris) where he has the opportunity to meet and play with international musicians such as: Jeremy Pelt, Marcus Miller, Roxy Coss, Rodney Green, Jonahtan Barber, Jalil Shaw, Eric Alexander, etc.

 In January 2013 he recorded a new quintet live album at the Duc des Lombards in Paris, with Etienne Déconfin (piano), Viktor Nyberg (bass), Antoine Paganotti (drums) and as a special guest, the saxophonist Abraham Burton.
 “Legacy” was released on Breakz label.
 In June he worked on the recording session of a new quartet album in New-York for the Spanish label Fresh Sound Records.
 The album "BrOoklyn" was released in November 2014 with Ari Hoenig (drums), Etienne Déconfin (piano) and Viktor Nyberg (contrebasse).

 During 2014 he was in residency at l'Arroisoir (Chalons-sur-Saône) where he recorded "Roy", released on Petit Label in September 2014, with Fredéric Nardin on the Hammond B3 and Antoine Paganotti the drums.

 In 2015 he released the electro-jazz album "Synthesis", on DTC Records, with David Patrois (vibes), Geraud Portal (doublebass).
 He also worked on the project "Identité" a fusion of jazz and maloya, traditional music from La Reunion, with Florent Gac (Hammond B3) and 4 local musicians: Vincent Philéas, Emmanuel Félicité, Jerome Calciné (percussion/vocal) and Nicolas Beaulieu (guitar).

 Finally he formed with Ari Hoenig a jazz electronic duo project, “Nasty Factorz”, performed live at Nublu in Manhattan.
-An album has been recorded in New York and will be released in September 2017.
+An album has been recorded in New York and was released in September 2017.